dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 extended_attributes = DnsimpleAdapter.tld_extended_attributes(domain_name.tld)
 ~~~

-In case `extended_attributes` is an empty array, there are not extended attributes to presented to the user.
+In case `extended_attributes` is an empty array, there are no extended attributes to presented to the user.
 However, if there are attributes they will have the following structure:

 ~~~ruby
 {